 Clamp-Collar = Insurance Policy

 What is a clamp-collar?
 It’s cheap Insurance against the PSS stainless rotor moving.
 Yes, I admit that I’m one of those cautious individuals who will walk through potential failure scenarios to make a final installation as safe as can be.
-I discovered stainless steel clamp-collars late one night on the McMaster-Carr web site and ordered one..
+I discovered stainless steel clamp-collars late one night on the McMaster-Carr web site and ordered one just for this purpose.

-I place the clamp-collar right behind the rotor and locked it into place.
-I have been using them now for 14+ years and consider them a very, very reasonably priced fail safe or insurance policy which goes above and beyond the set screws I just discussed.
+I place the clamp-collar right behind the rotor and lock it into place.
+I have been using them now for 19+/- years and consider them a very, very reasonably priced fail safe or insurance policy, which goes above and beyond the set screws that were just discussed.

-EDIT: PSS apparently saw my idea and decided it wasworth launching their own PYI clamp-collar.
+EDIT: PSS apparently saw this idea and decided it was worth launching their own PYI clamp-collar.
 According to an inside source at PYI they are reported to hold over 1000 pounds of force on a 1″ shaft.
 That, is indeed very good insurance beyond the set screws.
-At last check the PSS/PYI clamp-collar was less costly than the collars from McMaster-Carr, though I have not confirmed if they are 304SS or 316SS.
+At last check the PSS/PYI clamp-collar was less costly than the collars I buy from McMaster-Carr, though I have not confirmed if they are 304SS or 316SS.

 PSS After One Seasons Use

 After an entire season all you’ll to show for this installation is a tiny carbon/graphite line, which is barely visible.
 This line is left over from the break in process.
 It results from the rotor face and carbon block smoothing each other out.

 Notice that everything below the water line is double clamped.